Travel Report: Kulen Elephant Forest, Cambodia.

-The hike was also an opportunity to learn about the regular tours here, during which visitors can engage in a number of unique activities.
+The hike was also an opportunity to learn about the regular tours here, which allows visitors to engage in a number of unique activities.
 The Afternoon Session, for instance, includes a snack-making class.
 This involves creating tennis ball sized concoctions of sticky rice, salt, sunflower seeds and bananas.

 Typically an elephant consumes 10% of its body weight a day in food.
 However, only 40% of this is actually absorbed, the rest comes out in poop.
 Hence the snack helps digestion and gives more nutrition.
-The sticky rice has loads of protein, the salt is an essential mineral and sunflower seed acts as an added fat.
+The sticky rice has loads of protein, salt is an essential mineral and sunflower seeds act as an added fat.